 Message from the dean

-To recognize and celebrate the College of Medicine spring 2020 graduates, Dr. Preston Smith (MD) recorded the graduation video above.
+To recognize and celebrate the College of Law fall 2020 graduates, Dean Martin Phillipson recorded the graduation video above.
 A written version of his address is below.

 Hello College of Law graduating class of 2020.
 This week you would have been walking across the convocation stage, accepting your parchment and celebrating your academic achievements with family, friends and fellow classmates.
 While in-person celebrations have disappointingly been cancelled, it doesn’t change the fact that we at the College of Law are extremely proud of all that you have accomplished during your time here.
 And the College of Law will be here to support you as you embark on your professional careers.